Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 # Load necessary libraries for data manipulation and visualisation
 library(stringr)      # For string manipulation functions
 library(dplyr)        # For data manipulation functions
-library(tidyr)        # For data tidying functions
 library(ggplot2)      # For creating visualisations
 library(patchwork)    # For combining multiple ggplot2 plots
-library(tidyverse)    # For data manipulation and visualisation functions library(WDI)          # For accessing World Bank data library(ggmap)        # For creating maps with ggplot2
+library(WDI)          # For accessing World Bank data library(leaflet)      # For creating interactive maps
-library(leaflet)      # For creating interactive maps
 library(ggrepel)      # For adding text labels to ggplot2 plots
 library(scales)       # For scaling functions for ggplot2